ibm-cloud-docs/vmware-service/vmaas/mt_pricing.md

 copyright:

-  years: 2020, 2023
+  years: 2023

-lastupdated: "2023-10-16"
+lastupdated: "2023-11-15"

-keywords: vmware as a service, price for vmware as a service, pricing plan
+keywords: vmware as a service, price for vmware as a service, pricing plan, multitenant pricing

 subcollection: vmware-service